Exoscale / compute

 Security Groups and Firewalling

-Security Groups allow you to define and compose firewall rules.
+Security Groups help you define and compose firewall rules.
 It is easy to manage incoming and outgoing traffic and to protect your cloud instances.

 Firewalling Examples with Security Groups